Updated: October 17, 2024

 Other Recommended Reading

 At Jung Seed Co, we strive to be your go-to guide for all your gardening needs.
-Our YouTube channel Jung Garden Center now includes our new video series All Things Green where our experts provide gardening tips for all levels of gardeners.
+Our YouTube channel, The Garden Doctor by Dick Zondag, is where he provides gardening tips for all levels of gardeners.
 When you need reliable gardening advice, turn to the trusted experts at Jung.

-View our new catalog online or browse our website for all of your gardening favorites.
-To receive info on new products, exclusive deals, and specials, be sure to sign up for our weekly email.
-Join our Facebook page, to discuss all things gardening!
+View our new catalog online or browse our website for your gardening favorites.
+Sign up for our weekly email to receive info on new products, exclusive deals, and specials.
+Join our Facebook page to discuss all things gardening!